 Your Product Options

-A variety of toothpastes for sensitive teeth are available today: Maximum-strength toothpastes for tooth sensitivity usually contain 5 percent potassium nitrate, the greatest amount allowed by the Food and Drug Administration (FDA) in a non-prescription toothpaste.
+A variety of toothpastes for sensitive teeth are available today: Maximum-strength toothpastes for tooth sensitivity usually contain 5 per cent potassium nitrate, the greatest amount allowed by the Food and Drug Administration (FDA) in a non-prescription toothpaste.
 Although reducing sensitivity is the overall goal of a sensitive teeth toothpaste, it's not the only goal; these toothpastes also provide cavity and tooth decay protection, and help reduce tartar levels.
 Some products help whiten the teeth as well, using abrasives that are specially formulated to gently remove stains from the enamel's surface.
 Other toothpastes are designed to be less abrasive, reducing erosion in the tooth's enamel.

 What Else You Can Do

 Using a toothpaste made for sensitive teeth is just the beginning.
 The way you brush, what you eat and how well you care for your teeth all play a part in helping to reduce sensitivity.
-For example, brushing with too much vigor or force can lead to erosion of the enamel.
+For example, brushing with too much vigour or force can lead to erosion of the enamel.
 Try to brush more gently, using a soft-bristled toothbrush.
 Be gentle when you brush around your gums, too, to reduce the chance of them pulling away and exposing the roots of your teeth.

 Eating certain foods can also weaken the enamel of your teeth, making sensitivity more likely.
 Sugary foods increase your risk for tooth decay, but acidic foods increase your risk for erosion of the enamel and sensitive teeth.
-Sometimes, sugary foods are also acidic foods, such as soda and juice.
+Sometimes, sugary foods are also acidic foods, such as fizzy drinks and juice.
 Acidic foods also include citrus fruits, pickles and apples – foods that are otherwise healthy.

 One way to reduce your teeth's exposure to this acid is to use a straw when drinking, and drink a glass of water while eating.
 Although it's usually recommended that you brush right away after a meal, if you have a higher risk for enamel erosion, it's often a good idea to wait about an hour before brushing.
 Acidic foods soften your enamel, and toothbrushing too soon after eating can abrade it further.

 Your dentist can provide further assistance when it comes to treating your sensitive teeth.
-He can advise you on how long to use the toothpaste and what to do if it doesn't provide the relief you're after.
+They can advise you on how long to use the toothpaste and what to do if it doesn't provide the relief you're after.